JetBrains/lets-plot-kotlin/README.md

 <a id="documentation"></a>
 ## Documentation

+* _Lets-Plot Kotlin API_ documentation and API reference: https://lets-plot.org/kotlin

-* A quick introduction to the _Grammar of Graphics_ and Lets-Plot Kotlin API: [Lets-Plot Usage Guide](https://nbviewer.jupyter.org/github/JetBrains/lets-plot-kotlin/blob/master/docs/guide/user_guide.ipynb)
+* A quick introduction to the _Grammar of Graphics_ and _Lets-Plot Kotlin API_: [Lets-Plot Usage Guide](https://nbviewer.jupyter.org/github/JetBrains/lets-plot-kotlin/blob/master/docs/guide/user_guide.ipynb)

-* Lets-Plot Kotlin API docs: [docs/README.md](https://github.com/JetBrains/lets-plot-kotlin/blob/master/docs/README.md)

-* Lets-Plot Kotlin API reference: https://lets-plot.org/kotlin

-* The "Example Notebooks" reference: [examples.md](https://github.com/JetBrains/lets-plot-kotlin/blob/master/docs/examples.md)

-* Example notebooks in the Binder: [mybinder.org](https://mybinder.org/v2/gh/JetBrains/lets-plot-kotlin/HEAD?labpath=docs%2Fexamples%2Fjupyter-notebooks)

 <a id="new"></a>